-The ingredients in this shampoo reflect a company who are well versed in making market leading baby skin products There are a few allergens in here but certainly much less than the industry standard.
+The ingredients in this shampoo reflect a company that are well versed in making market-leading baby skin products There are a few allergens in here but certainly much less than the industry standard.

 The main concern is the use of “parfum”.
 However none of the EU 26 contact allergen fragrances are in there, so some comfort can be taken from that.
 It does also contain Sodium Lauryl Sulfate (SLES), considered one of the more gentle sulfate based surfactants, but I would personally have preferred if they didn’t use it at all.

 So how does this shampoo perform?